abstractball/redux-path-store/README.md

 Simplified redux store management leveraging the power of pathing objects.

 # Introduction
-A path store is simply a redux store that automatically generates your reducers and actions based upon the initialState it was provided.
+A path store is simply an automatically generated redux store which includes the reducers and actions based upon the initialState it was provided.

 ### Intuitive usage
 Manage the redux state without having to dig into the management of updating reducers or actions.
 Manage the redux state like you would manage a local state.

+### Modern
+This package uses TypeScript out of the box and will only support the usage of React Hooks.

-### Small
+### Light and minimalistic
-This package is only a few simple files which piggy back off of @redux/toolkit and an immutable object path setter.
+This package is only a few simple files which mostly piggy back off of @redux/toolkit and an immutable object path setter.

 ### Redux DevTool friendly